| |

 Electro-Acupuncture

-with the traditional needle acupuncture by sending a small amount
+in combination with the traditional needle acupuncture by sending

-of electric current through the needle to the acupuncture point.
+a small amount of electric current through the needle to the acupuncture

-Electro-acupuncture is usually recommended for pain relief and
+point.
+Electro-acupuncture is usually recommended for pain relief

 |